personal massager on counter top

 Rabbit vibrators

 The rabbit vibrator is the category's multitasker — designed to provide internal and external stimulation simultaneously.
-A insertable shaft handles internal stimulation while a second arm, typically shaped to rest against the clitoris, vibrates externally at the same time.
+An insertable shaft handles internal stimulation while a second arm, typically shaped to rest against the clitoris, vibrates externally at the same time.

 The Four-Attachment Rabbit Vibrator takes this further: multiple attachment options mean one toy can serve several different functions depending on what you need that day.